-While cooperation between rights holders and the PGR is very solid, IPR prosecution is being hampered by a lack of proper resources, training to new agents (despite many programs), and the lack of deterrent sentences.
+While cooperation between rights holders and the PGR is very solid, IPR prosecution is being hampered by insufficient resources, inadequate training to new agents (despite many programs), and the lack of deterrent sentences.
 The number of cases is still far below what is needed to have any significant effect on the marketplace.
-Additionally, several copyright industries reported excellent cooperation with IMPI against hard goods piracy in inspection visits and ex officio raids in 2013.
-IMPI conducted 1059 software related ex officio raids, 450 inspection visits and administrative proceedings, and imposed eight closures of businesses in 2013.
-BSA reported that there were no criminal convictions in 2013 for software piracy (there were two convictions in 2011, and 20 criminal cases commenced).
+Additionally, some of copyright industries reported excellent cooperation with IMPI against hard goods piracy in inspection visits and ex officio raids in 2014.
 Lack of coordination between the government agencies (PGR, the specialized IP unit, and local police forces) has continued to stymie enforcement against the distributors of infringing entertainment software.
-On many occasions in 2013, the Specialized IP Unit obtained search warrants to raid premises known to harbor commercial-scale piratical operations but warrants were not executed (or were delayed) because police officers were not assigned to assist with raids.
-The entertainment software industry, along with the other copyright industries, recommends that prosecutors continue to focus their efforts on major sellers, rather than on street vendors (further recommending that street vendor raids be used to investigate supply chains to target large-scale distributors, with follow-up criminal prosecutions).
+On many occasions in 2014, the Specialized IP Unit obtained search warrants to raid premises known to harbor commercial-scale piratical operations but warrants were not executed (or were delayed) because police officers were not assigned to assist with raids.
+The entertainment software industry, along with the other copyright industries, recommends that prosecutors continue to focus their efforts on major sellers and repeat offenders, rather than on street vendors (further recommending that street vendor raids be used to investigate supply chains to target large-scale distributors, with follow-up criminal prosecutions).

 Structural reforms and jurisdictional issues: IIPA continues to recommend several "structural" reforms or agency actions to improve criminal enforcement.
 An overarching recommendation is to implement a national ex officio anti-piracy campaign.
 Such an effort would seek to coordinate the various police agencies (including the Federal Police (PF), the Ministry of the Interior (Gobernación), and the Mexican Tax Administration (SAT), as well as state and local police) that need to be involved in identifying and targeting individuals responsible for large-scale distribution and importation of pirated goods, including the major organized crime syndicates engaged in these operations.
-The campaign could also focus on: (1) well-known street markets, labs and distribution centers responsible for the sale of large quantities of pirated goods; and (2) enterprise end-users of unlicensed software and other materials.
-In 2013, a national IPR enforcement plan was publicly released but never implemented; it is a step in the right direction even if it does not have all of the recommended components for an effective plan.
-That said, joint implementation and monitoring of an IPR enforcement plan between PGR, SAT, IMPI, PROFECO and the Federal Police is required.
-In a related positive development, during 2013, SAT engaged with PGR to support enforcement actions related to audiovisual piracy, especially in cases where money laundering or tax evasion is suspected; these actions were focused in Mexico City and are a positive step that should continue and be expanded to other states.
+The campaign could also focus on well-known street markets, labs and distribution centers responsible for the sale of large quantities of pirated goods.
+In 2013, a national IPR enforcement plan was publicly released, and meetings were held with stakeholders in 2014, but the plan has never been implemented; it is a step in the right direction even if it does not have all of the recommended components for an effective plan.
+That said, joint implementation and monitoring of an IPR enforcement plan among PGR, SAT, IMPI, PROFECO and the Federal Police is required.
+Last year, SAT engaged with PGR to support enforcement actions related to audiovisual piracy, especially in cases where money laundering or tax evasion was suspected.
+The 2013 actions were focused in Mexico City.
+There were no reports of any additional such cases in 2014.

 A second and related recommendation is to coordinate municipal, state, and federal government criminal enforcement actions.
 In Mexico's 32 states there are 2,400 municipal governments, 190 of which have populations of over 100,000.
 Each one of these municipalities has regulations related to commercial establishments, markets and street vendors; but even so, few local anti-piracy actions have been taken.
-Only four of Mexico's 32 state governments currently cooperate on IPR enforcement - the State of Mexico, the Federal District, Jalisco and Puebla.
+Only five of Mexico's 32 state governments currently cooperate on IPR enforcement - the State of Mexico, the Federal District, Jalisco, Queretaro and Puebla.
 Besides improving cooperation in these states, coordinating federal-local efforts in Nuevo Leon, Morelos, Baja California Norte, Veracruz and Michoacán should be priorities.